takrim1999/dsalgo/README.md

-# DSAlgo
+# Data Structure and Algorithm with C
-## Algorithms and Data Strutures in different languages.
+## Assignments for lab

 ### currently covered Data Structures:
 + Stack